-The goals of the Upper Delaware River Watershed, Livingston Manor Study are to reduce the occurrence of frequent flooding damages within the community of Livingston Manor, NY and improve aquatic habitat conditions for trout populations in the watersheds of Willowemoc Creek and the Little Beaver Kill Creek.
+The goals of the Upper Delaware River Watershed, Livingston Manor Study are to reduce the occurrence of frequent flooding damages within the community of Livingston Manor, NY and improve aquatic habitat conditions for trout populations in the Little Beaver Kill Creek watershed.
 The objectives of the study include:

-- Reduce flooding damages in the Livingston Manor area for the less than 20-year storms by 2016. - Reduce flooding damage along Main Street and Pearl Street in downtown Livingston Manor by 2016. - Reduce the water surface elevation of storm floods along Pearl Street in Livingston Manor by 2016. - Restore approximately one mile of ecologically degraded stream channel along the LBK at the old airport site by 2016. - Improve water quality in Cattail Brook and the LBK in the Town of Rockland by 2016. - Restore degraded riparian buffers with native vegetation by 2016.

-• Eradicate invasive plant species in riparian buffer areas by 2016.
+- Reduce flooding damages in the Livingston Manor area for the less than 5% ACE (20 year) event by 2020. - Reduce flooding damage along Main Street and Pearl Street in downtown Livingston Manor by 2020. - Reduce the water surface elevation of storm floods along Pearl Street in Livingston Manor by 2020. - Stabilize approximately one mile of stream channel along the LBK up to the old airport site by 2020. - Replant floodplain areas in the old airport site with native vegetation by 2020. - Reestablish native plant species in riparian buffer areas by 2020.